 Perinatal Hepatitis B Prevention

 Hepatitis B is a serious disease caused by the hepatitis B virus (HBV).
-The virus enters the bloodstream and attacks the liver.
-The virus is spread by contact with the blood or body fluid of an infected person.
+When infected the virus enters the bloodstream, attacks the liver and can lead to serious, even life-threatening health issues like liver disease or liver cancer.

 Perinatal Hepatitis B Prevention Program

-The primary objective of the NH Division of Public Health Services’ Perinatal Hepatitis B Prevention Program is to prevent transmission of hepatitis B virus from a hepatitis B-positive pregnant woman to her infant.
-The Program Coordinator helps ensure that all babies born to hepatitis B-positive women:
+The primary objective of the NH Division of Public Health Services’ Perinatal Hepatitis B Prevention Program is to prevent transmission of hepatitis B virus from a hepatitis B-positive pregnant individual to their infant.
+The Program Coordinator helps ensure that all babies born to hepatitis B-positive moms:

 • Have blood testing done to show that they are protected.

-How to report a positive test result in a pregnant woman
+How to report a positive test result in a pregnant individual

 Please complete the Hepatitis B Provider Case Report Form or contact the Perinatal Hepatitis B Prevention Program Coordinator: